LindaSummer/hitomidb/README.md

 # hitomidb
-hitomidb is a expermental database
+hitomidb is a experimental database